 I dedicate my mindfulness work in memory of our beloved son, Max Wiseman

-Offering: Free monthly mindfulness sessions 8-week MBSR program
+Offering: Free monthly mindfulness sessions and 8-week MBSR program

 Both available via Zoom.
 See more info below